 Average Monthly Fuel Cost of: $145.16

 We are left with an average monthly cost of $810.38, which adds up to be $9,724.56 annually.

 Given that cost and our average Canadian monthly income of $4,000, we are left with $3,189.62 to pay for the rest of our standard of living.

-Based on the average distance driven by Canadians per year of 20,000 kilometers, you would be paying approximately $0.46 per kilometer, not including depreciation.
+Based on the average distance driven by Canadians per year of 20,000 kilometres, you would be paying approximately $0.46 per kilometre, not including depreciation.

-These costs can be distributed and reduced in many ways as well, depending on the choices we make.
+These costs can be distributed and reduced in many ways, depending on our choices.
 The best way to reduce this cost is to make an informed financial decision from the get-go: buying a car that fits your lifestyle.